 How can you use emails to build relationships with customers?

 Emails offer an excellent opportunity to build and strengthen customer relationships.
-By sending personalized messages, providing valuable content, and offering exclusive benefits, you can create a sense of trust, loyalty, and long-term connection.
+When sending personalized messages, providing valuable content, and offering exclusive benefits, you get to create a sense of trust, loyalty, and long-term connection.
 Regular communication through emails keeps customers engaged and fosters ongoing relationships.